Samson C01 Studio Condenser Mic: Professional Sound

 • Set Your Input Gain: While performing at your loudest, slowly increase the input gain on your audio interface until your recording software’s input meter consistently peaks around -6dB to -10dB.
 This gives you plenty of headroom to avoid “clipping” (digital distortion) during unexpected loud moments.

 • Avoid Over-Gaining: If you have to crank the gain too high, you risk introducing noise from your preamp.
-If your C01 seems too quiet even with high gain, consider repositioning the mic closer to the source or ensuring your performance is sufficiently loud.
-Remember, you can always boost a clean, low signal in post-production, but you can’t remove digital clipping.
+If your C01 seems too quiet even with high gain, consider repositioning the mic closer to the source or ensuring your performance is sufficiently loud. you can always boost a clean, low signal in post-production, but you can’t remove digital clipping.

 Taming the Room: Basic Acoustic Treatment & Noise Reduction